danboh/d3-tree-bootstrap/README.md

 - [Bootstrap Select](https://developer.snapappointments.com/bootstrap-select/)

 ## Data
-- Data is loaded directly through a json variable (js/data.js) which was needed at the moment of development.
-But feel free to adjust to your needs. d3 accepts other types of data loading (e.g csv).

-- Data folder provides a pyhthon script to convert a CSV file into json, which is then copied to the data.js file (work in progress to automate this piece)
+- Data is loaded through a CSV file

-- The diagram was only adjusted to read 3 levels of data.
+- The diagram was only adjusted to read 3 levels of data
+- Search Field is loaded with the same data as the d3 tree

+## Demo
+You can access the working diagram directly on this repository' page at: https://bbgithub.dev.bloomberg.com/pages/dbohorquez1/d3-tree/